Georgia State Route 10: Route description

 At its western end, SR 10 is the eastward extension of Andrew Young International Boulevard NE and Ellis Street NE and has an interchange with I-75/I-85 (Downtown Connector) on the eastern edge of Downtown Atlanta.
 It curves to the northeast and has an incomplete interchange with SR 42 Connector, which acts like an eastern spur of the Freedom Parkway.
 After that, SR 10 begins to curve to the north and passes to the west of the Jimmy Carter Library and Museum and the Carter Center; it curves to the north-northwest and has an intersection with US 29/US 78/US 278/SR 8 (Ponce de Leon Avenue NE).

 The five highways travel concurrently to the east and meet US 23/SR 42.
 Here, US 23 joins the concurrency.
 The six highways travel together until they reach the southern edge of Deepdene Park, where US 278/SR 10 depart the concurrency to the southeast.
 US 278/SR 10 intersects SR 155 in Decatur.
 SR 155 joins the concurrency for about three blocks.
 At Mountain Drive, SR 10 departs from US 278 to the northeast.
 This intersection also marks the western end of SR 12.
-The short Mountain Drive segment of SR 10 passes north of the Kinsington MARTA station.
+The short Mountain Drive segment of SR 10 passes north of the Kensington MARTA station.
 At the eastern end of Mountain Drive is an intersection with the eastern end of SR 154 (Memorial Drive).
 At this intersection, SR 10 turns onto Memorial Drive and has an interchange with I-285.

 SR 10 skirts along the northwestern edge of Stone Mountain and has an interchange with East Ponce de Leon Avenue, just before meeting US 78/SR 410 (Stone Mountain Freeway).
 At this interchange, SR 410 ends and US 78/SR 10 travel concurrently.
 A short distance later, they have an interchange with the southern end of SR 236.
 The westbound and eastbound lanes diverge from each other.
 The eastbound lanes curve to the southeast and have an interchange with the main entrance of Stone Mountain Park.

 In Mountain Park, they have an interchange with West Park Place Boulevard and Rockbridge Road; the latter is only listed on westbound signage.
 After this interchange, Stone Mountain Freeway ends and the numbered highways continue to the east-northeast.
 They intersect the northern end of SR 264 at the Cpl.
 Jonathan Ryan Ayers Memorial Interchange.
 The concurrency enters Snellville, where they intersect SR 124 (Scenic Highway) at the James D. Mason Memorial Interchange.
 Before exiting the city, they intersect SR 84.